-PerimeterFences and Walls
+Perimeter Fences and Walls

 Perimeter fences and walls may be required to be located around subdivisions.
 However, they shall be designed to complement the environment.
-All fences and walls shall apply horizontal and vertical articulation in the design and shall incorporate a variety of material and landscaping as part of the fence design.
+All fences and walls shall apply horizontal and vertical articulation in the design and shall may incorporate a variety of material and landscaping as part of the fence design.

-All residential subdivisions shall have decorative walls around the perimeter of the subdivision.
-These walls identify the subdivision and help to establish the theme of the subdivision.
-It is also important that the perimeter fence/wall be installed as one unit.
-Often perimeter fences and walls are built on a "piece-meal" basis, with incremental portions being installed as construction occurs on the individual lots.
+Example: Combination of wood fences with masonry columns and bases is an appropriate fence.
+The capstones provide the vertical articulation.
+However, landscaping should be included as a part of any fence located along perimeter streets.
+All rResidential subdivisions shall may have adecorative perimeter walls around the perimeter of the subdivision.
+These walls This perimeter will identify the subdivision and be consistent the entire length of the perimeter.help to establish the theme of the subdivision.
+It is also important that the perimeter fence / wall be installed as one unit.
+Often perimeter fences and walls are built on a "piece meal" basis, with incremental portions being installed as construction occurs on the individual lots.
 This encourages inconsistency in material and weathering.
 Split rail fence may be decorative as well as functional.
+ED WILL PROVIDE LANGUAGE